i49/hibiscus/schema-basics.md

 `assertion`   |all but `null`                          |adds arbitrary assertions on the type

 ### 3.1. length
-The facet `length` allows you to restrict values to have a specific length.
+The `length` facet allows you to restrict values to have a specific length.
 It can be applied to `string` and `array` types.

 For instance, `string` type below must have exactly 8 characters in the value.
 ```java
   string().length(8);
 ```
-`array` type that must exactly 3 elements of `number` type.
+The following `array` type must exactly 3 elements of `number` type.
 ```java
   array(number()).length(3);
 ```